mrejas/edu-iot-hands-on/exercises/exercise-1.md

 ### Reflection

 Now we can control the LED with `topic_write`.
 But how will we know the status of the LED?
-You might think that we can do that by listening to `topic_write` and that would work to some extent.
-But what we are monitoring then is when the LED was asked to be set to a certain state.
-Not that i actually was.
-If the Rasperry Pi is offline and somewone sends something to `topic_write` nothing will happen.
+You might think that we can do that by listening to `topic_write` but that would only work to some extent because what we are monitoring then is when the LED was asked to be set to a certain state, not that it actually was.
+If the Rasperry Pi is offline and someone sends something to `topic_write` nothing will happen.
 This is one of the reasons for `topic_read` and `topic_write`.

-What we want is to let the controller on the Rasperry Pi (the Python program) to report back that the LED actually was lit or unlit.
+What we want is to let the controller on the Raspberry Pi (the Python program) to report back that the LED actually was lit or unlit.
 This is done on `topic_read` and on a MQTT-topic starting with `obj/`.
 If you want to observe something you should listen to `topic_read`.
 Sensors that only reports data, e.g. a thermometer only needs a `topic_read`.

 ### Milestone VII (Create topic read and report to it)

 1. Make sure you have achieved Milestone VI
 1. Log in to IoT Open and navigate to your installation
-1. Navigate to functions and create a new function
+1. Navigate to functions and click on "MyLED" that you created earlier.
 1. In the meta data section change `topic_read` to the value `obj/tuc/led1`
 1. Update your program to the program to the right.
 1. Now you can test to turn on and off the led using the MQTT-window in IoT Open or the data fiddler in the Workbench.